Joseph McGill and The Slave Dwelling Project are adding the unheard stories of the enslaved to the nation’s narrative.

 Since 2010, historian and Civil War re-enactor Joseph McGill has spent the night in more than 90 extant slave cabins in over 19 states and the District of Columbia, as part of The Slave Dwelling Project.

-“It started because of a void in history, a void in preservation, a void in interpreting history that pertains to enslaved African Americans,” explained McGill, a native of Kingstree, South Carolina, who now lives in Ladson.
-“I noticed that a lot of the places that were being preserved—a lot of antebellum buildings being preserved—were focusing on the beautiful, architecturally significant big house or mansion.
-All of those buildings are associated in some way, shape or form with enslaving people—they either physically built them or their labors provided the wealth for those houses to be built.”
+“It started because of a void in history, preservation and interpreting history of enslaved African Americans,” explained McGill.
+“I noticed that a lot of antebellum buildings that were being preserved.
+All of those buildings are associated in some way, shape or form with enslaving people.
+Enslaved men physically built these buildings or their labors provided for those houses to be built.”